 As you can see, CTOAM’s advanced diagnostics, records review, and consultations can result in significant benefits to a patient’s outcome.
 Having access to a team of precision oncology specialists, doctors, and patient advocates can make all the difference in the outcome of your disease.

 If you or a loved one has cancer, contact us today so we can do a brief review of your medical records.
-CTOAM’s cancer experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – for as to home, as possible.
+CTOAM’s cancer research and patient advocacy experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – for as to home, as possible.